 Where to go from here

 At this point, you have installed Unity and now have a good idea about Unity Hub.
 Now, comes the fun part – installing your code editor.
-For this series, we’re going to be using Visual Studio Community.
+For this series, you’re going to be using either Visual Studio Community or Visual Studio Code.
+You’ll learn how to install them in the next tutorial.